-The Ecology Action Center (EAC) is a not-for-profit environmental agency with a mission to inspire and assist residents of McLean County, Illinois in creating, strengthening, and preserving a healthy environment.
+The Ecology Action Center aims to inspire and assist our community in creating, strengthening, and preserving a healthy environment.
 The EAC acts as a central resource for environmental education, information, outreach, and technical assistance in McLean County.

 Escuela Verde cultivates a community that is participatory, just, sustainable, and peaceful.
 We are a public charter school that admits students who strive in our project-based learning environment.

 Our mission is to provide relevant technical education and training to support student goals, a skilled workforce, and the economic vitality of our communities.
 Our vision is to be a catalyst in engaging partners to bring innovative educational solutions to individuals, employers, and communities – transforming challenges into opportunities

 Indian Hills Community College changes lives by inspiring learning, diversity, social enrichment, and regional economic advancement.

 The Linda & Gene Farley Center is located on 126 acres of farmland near Madison, and is focused on environmental and human justice issues.
 Our organic farms and other projects are supported by our green cemetery, Natural Path Sanctuary.

 We engage our young people in After-school and Summer Camp Programs with STEAM activities.
 Our programs can boost academic performance, reduce risky behaviors, and provide physical health.
 We take our convictions and turn them into action.